YMCA Press: Post Soviet Years

 In 1995 the House of Russian Abroad was founded by YMCA-Press and Russkiy Put director Nikita Struve, Aleksandr Solzhenitsyn and Viktor Moskvin to preserve and promote archives from Russian diasporas and emigrations history.
 It is located in the Tagansky district in Moscow.

 YMCA-Press today

 YMCA-Press is still active in Paris, it acts as a bridge between Russian and French cultures and wishes to promote a certain approach to Russian culture faithful to the heritage of emigration.
 For this, a cultural center named after Alexandr Solzhenitsyn was created, it is located on the second floor of the Parisian headquarters.
 The bookstore still operates in the heart of the Latin Quarter and welcomes many students and scholars of Russian literature.

 The publishing house, after a few years at half mast after the fall of the Soviet Union, is now publishing again.

-Since 2016 and the relaunch of its publishing activities by Nikita Struve, Melanie Struve-Rakovitch, Victor Moskvin and Natalya Soljenitsyna, YMCA-Press has published :
+Since 2016 and the relaunch of its publishing activities by Nikita Struve, Melanie Struve-Rakovitch, Victor Moskvin and Natalya Solzhenitsyna, YMCA-Press has published :